 Infuse Hydration to Your Face

-A good way to keep your skin hydrated is by receiving a professional skin treatment like Dermalinfusion.
+A good way to keep your skin hydrated is by receiving professional skin treatments such as a Dermalinfusion Facial.
 This procedure is especially beneficial for those people with skin that is dry, sun-damaged or flaky and dull.
 After just one treatment, your skin gives the appearance of radiance and moisture.

 First, your skin is exfoliated and cleansed, bringing deep cleaning to the pores while encouraging cell turnover.
 Then, serums are applied that penetrate the epidermis.
 There are four distinct serum options used to infuse hydration into your face: